Does Getting Paid for Referrals Violate My Employment Contract? A Guide for Tech Workers

 Strategically, this falls into the same bucket as writing a technical blog, mentoring developers on an independent career platform, or conducting mock interviews.
 You are being compensated for your independent administrative time and industry expertise.

 This is not legal advice—always read your specific employment agreement and consult HR or counsel if your contract restricts outside work.
-FindMyReferral's referral policy defines what referral support includes on the platform.
+FindMyReferral's referral policy defines what application routing support includes on the platform.

 The Legal and Ethical Line: Administrative Labor vs. Corporate Data